corda/corda/docs/source/hello-world-running.rst

 * The ``IOUState``, representing IOUs on the ledger
 * The ``IOUContract``, controlling the evolution of IOUs over time
-* The ``IOUFlow``, orchestrating the process of agreeing the creation of an IOU on-ledger.
+* The ``IOUFlow``, orchestrating the process of agreeing the creation of an IOU on-ledger

 Together, these three parts completely determine how IOUs are created and evolved on the ledger.